Ph.D. in Economics

 From year two onward, students are required to regularly attend two department seminar series.
 These are the Research Seminar in Economics and Econometrics, which mostly offers invited external speakers, and the Brown Bag Seminar, during which Ph.D. students present their ongoing work and receive feedback.

 Please consult the official curriculum for further information.

-Prerequisites : PhD applicants must hold an MSc in economics or closely related subjects.
-Depending on their academic background, these applicants may be asked to follow additional courses as to meet the prerequisites.
+Prerequisites: Ph.D. applicants must hold an MSc in Economics or closely related subject.
+Depending on their academic background, these applicants may be asked to follow additional courses to meet the prerequisites.
 Knowledge of French is not an admission requirement.

 Faculty: The GSEM Institute of Economics and Econometrics’ faculty members specialize in labor economics, development and environmental economics, international economics and trade, as well as urban economics and econometrics.
-The full list of IEE professors and their profiles can be found here.
+The full list of the Institute's professors and their profiles can be found here.